open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 consider these values _explicitly unspecified_, a distinct value type of the exported data model.

+##### Option: Labels using a built-in type

+Some programming languages have an existing facility that supports passing dictionaries of unique key:value mappings.
+The OpenTelemetry specification allows languages to take this optional approach.
+If the use of a dictionary for key:value mappings is both idiomatic and not considered an expensive option in the language, this is an acceptable option to passing labels as an ordered list.

+When labels are passed as a dictionary, not as an ordered list, the mapping should be unique.
+The OpenTelemetry rule for handling duplicates only applies when labels are passed as an ordered list (which is that the last-value in the sequence takes precedence).

 ##### Option: Ordered labels

 As a language-level decision, APIs may support label key ordering.
 In this